History of Angola: Portuguese Angola

 Portuguese policy in Angola was modified by certain reforms introduced at the beginning of the twentieth century.
 The fall of the Portuguese monarchy and a favourable international climate led to reforms in administration, agriculture, and education.
 In 1951, with the advent of the New State regime (Estado Novo) extended to the colony, Angola became a province of Portugal (Ultramarine Province), called the Província Ultramarina de Angola (Overseas Province of Angola).

 However, Portuguese rule remained characterized by deep-seated racism, mass forced labour, and an almost complete failure to modernize the country.
 By 1960, after 400 years of colonial rule, there was not a single university in the entire territory.
 To counter this lack of education facilities, overtly political organizations first appeared in the 1950s, and began to make organized demands for human and civil rights, initiating diplomatic campaigns throughout the world in their fight for independence.
-The Portuguese regime, meanwhile, refused to accede to the nationalist's demands for independence, thereby provoking the armed conflict that started in 1961 when guerrillas attacked colonial assets in cross-border operations in northeastern Angola.
+The Portuguese regime, meanwhile, refused to accede to the nationalists' demands for independence, thereby provoking the armed conflict that started in 1961 when guerrillas attacked colonial assets in cross-border operations in northeastern Angola.
 The war came to be known as the Colonial War.

 In this struggle, the principal protagonists were the MPLA (Popular Movement for the Liberation of Angola), founded in 1956, the FNLA (National Front for the Liberation of Angola), which appeared in 1961, and UNITA (National Union for the Total Independence of Angola), founded in 1966.
 After many years of conflict, the nation gained its independence on 11 November 1975, after the 1974 coup d'état in Lisbon, Portugal.
 Portugal's new leaders began a process of democratic change at home and acceptance of the independence of its former colonies.